eshanroy/ToDoList/README.md

 # Java To-Do List App

-A simple Java To-Do List application where users can add, view, and delete tasks.
+A simple Java To-Do List console application where users can add, view, and delete tasks.

 # Features